google/capirca/doc/generators/junipersrx.md

 * _source-address::_ one or more source address tokens.
 * _source-exclude::_ exclude one or more address tokens from the specified source-address.
 * _source-port::_ one or more service definition tokens.
+* _source-zone::_ one or more source zones tokens.
+Only supported by global policy
 * _timeout::_ specify application timeout. (default 60)
 * _verbatim::_ this specifies that the text enclosed within quotes should be rendered into the output without interpretation or modification.
 This is sometimes used as a temporary workaround while new required features are being added.
 * _vpn::_ Encapsulate outgoing IP packets and decapsulate incomfing IP packets.